tskit-dev/tskit/docs/data-model.md

 samples are stored concisely in `tskit` as a collection of easy-to-understand tables.
 These are output directly by software such as `msprime` or can be read in from another source.
-This page documents the structure of the tables, and the different methods of interchanging genealogical data to and from the tskit API.
+This page documents the structure of the tables and encoding of table data, as well as the encoding of the trees that arise from them.

 We begin by defining the basic concepts that we need and the structure of the tables in the {ref}`sec_data_model` section.
-We then describe the tabular text formats that can be used as simple interchange mechanism for small amounts of data in the {ref}`sec_text_file_format` section.
-The {ref}`sec_binary_interchange` section then describes the efficient Python API for table interchange using numpy arrays.
-Finally, we describe the binary format used by tskit to efficiently store tree sequences on disk in the {ref}`sec_tree_sequence_file_format` section.
+The {ref}`sec_data_model_data_encoding` section then describe how data is stored in the tables (also see the {ref}`sec_file_formats` chapter).
+The {ref}`sec_data_model_tree_structure` section then describes the encoding of the trees that are generated from the {class}`NodeTable` and {class}`EdgeTable`.
+Finally, we describe how genotype data arises from tree structure, especially how we can incorporate the idea of missing data.

 (sec_data_model_definitions)=